cutwise/cutwise-api/widget/rapnet.md

 List of fully supported browsers:

-- todo
+- Firefox 56 and up;
-- todo
+- Chrome 64 and up;
-- todo
+- Edge 15 and up;
-- todo
+- Safari 10.1 and up.

 The remaining browsers either have limited functionality or only the first frame of the video will be shown.